Error 403 in Web Scraping: 7 Easy Solutions

 6. Use a Headless Browser

-Rendering JavaScript is critical for web scraping modern websites, especially for Single Page Applications (SPAs) that rely heavily on client-side rendering to display content.
-Moreover, anti-bot measures often throw JavaScript challenges to confirm whether the requester is using a browser like a human does or is a bot.
+Rendering JavaScript is critical for web scraping of modern websites, especially for single-page applications (SPAs) that rely heavily on client-side rendering to display content.
+Moreover, anti-bot measures often throw JavaScript challenges to confirm whether the requester is using a browser like a human or is a bot.

 Attempting to scrape web pages that depend on JavaScript with HTTP request libraries like Python Requests will lead to incomplete data or the 403 web scraping error.